fghaas/openstackisraeldec2013/README.md

     cd ..
     git clone git://github.com/hakimel/reveal.js/

+Then, change back into your checkout of _this_ repository, and run

+    make

+... to create symlinks to the `reveal.js` CSS and JavaScript directories.

+If you chose to clone `reveal.js` somewhere else, run

+    make REVEAL=/path/to/reveal.js

+instead.

 Then, just open `index.html` (from this repo) in your favorite browser.
 We've found Chrome/Chromium to work best; in Firefox the transitions and animations can be a bit jerky at times.